Middle School Faculty & Staff

-Dora has also compiled a series of units in mathematics for middle school students to help them consolidate, use and apply concepts.
+Dora has also published a series of Mathematics books “ Mathematics A Thematic Approach” for upper elementary and middle school students to help them consolidate, use and apply mathematical concepts.

 Ms. Anderson received a Bachelor of Arts in Chemistry from Douglass College, an Master of Science from Rutgers University in Chemical Engineering and a Master of Business Administration (MBA) from Columbia University in Finance.

-She is the library manager for the Elementary and the Academy / MS Libraries.
+She is the library manager for the Elementary and the Academy / Middle School Libraries.

 Ms. Bakoyannis was born and raised in Montreal, Canada.
 She earned a Bachelor’s of Science Degree from McGill University, Montreal, Canada, in the field of Biochemistry.
 She then received a Master of Education, Special Emphasis Degree from La Verne University.

-She has been a member of the ACS faculty since 2000 and has taught both in the middle school and high school.
+She has been a member of the ACS Athens faculty since 2000 and has taught middle school science and high school biology and chemistry.
 She is presently teaching 6th and 7th grade science.
-She also holds the position of science coordinator and is involved in the development and implementation of curriculum initiatives.

-Ms. Exintavelonis earned a BA in Philosophy – Education - Psychology from the National Capodistrian University of Athens and a MA in Sociology of Education with Distinction from the Institute of Education, University of London.
+Ms. Georgia Exintavelonis earned a B.A. in Philosophy – Education - Psychology from the National and Kapodistrian University of Athens and an M.A. in Sociology of Education with Distinction from the Institute of Education, University of London.
 Upon completion of her postgraduate studies, she worked as a learning support assistant at the City of Westminster College in London, UK.
 When Ms. Exintavelonis returned to Greece, she joined the Center for Intercultural Education (Κε.Δ.Α.) at the University of Athens, where she developed research programs for the educational and social integration of foreign students and repatriated Greeks.
-In addition to planning research, she was responsible for designing research-based education programs which addressed the needs of multicultural schools in the field of Greek Language, Literature, and Culture.
+Her research focused on exploring and addressing the needs of multicultural schools in the fields of Language, Literature, and Culture.

-A member of the ACS Athens faculty since 2005, Ms. Exintavelonis teaches Middle School Greek Language Arts.
-She has also taught Greek in the Elementary School, as well as World Literature in the Academy.
+A member of the ACS Athens faculty since 2005, Ms. Exintavelonis currently teaches IB English A Literature in the Academy and Greek Language Arts in the Middle School.
+She has also taught Greek in the Elementary School, as well as World Literature, Theory of Knowledge, and ESL in the Academy.